 Scotland’s ambitions for Edinburgh to be the data capital of Europe is great news for financial and business services.

 Scotland is the UK’s largest financial centre outside of London and a key location for the global financial services market.
-Not only do our financial and fintech industries contribute a massive £7 billion to the UK economy, we’re also home to more than 2,000 financial service businesses, employing over 160,000 people.
+Not only do our financial and fintech industries contribute a massive £7 billion to the UK economy, we’re also home to more than 28,490 financial and business service companies, employing over 230,000 people.

 Of course, it helps that we have a financial services tradition that stretches back more than 300 years.
 This has allowed us to build up strengths in areas such as banking, insurance and asset management, thanks to our ability to step up and take advantage of new opportunities.